 The Allied High Commissioners on the Petersberg

 During the first years after the war, the victorious powers reserved themselves the right to control German policy.
 To this end, they created the Allied High Commission.
 From 1949 to 1952, the Commission took residence in the hotel on top of the Petersberg.
 Here the important “Petersberg Protocol” was negotiated that opened the way into economic reconstruction and independence.
 By the way: while the Allied High Commissioners had their residence on the Petersberg, they often used the cog train.
+We might call them the first state guests on Petersberg.

 The Federal Republic struggled for integration into the democratic, western world.
 Thus reconciliation characterized the first years of the Federal Republic.
 For instance the Reparations Agreement between Israel and Germany in 1952, the “plan Schuman” and the establishment of the Coal and Steel Union 1952 with France.
 The Paris contracts of 1954 ended the occupation regime in Western Germany.
 The Federal Republic was a sovereign state and could join the Western European Union (WEU) and the NATO.
 Eastern Germany, however, joined the Warsaw Pact.
 In December 1955, Adenauer traveled as a first German Federal Chancellor on Soviet invitation to Moscow; and he succeeded in bringing the prisoners of war home.